Concord has been rated one of the safest and best places to live, not only in New Hampshire, but in the country.

 The Greater Concord Chamber of Commerce enjoys the support of many important committees that help carry out the programs and services we provide to our members and the Greater Concord business community.
 Our committees are made up of fellow chamber members who volunteer their time and efforts to help make this organization strong and maximize our positive community impact.
 If you’re interested in participating on a committee, please submit the form below or contact the staff liaison.

 Ambassadors establishes and strengthens personal contact with new and existing Chamber members and serves as the public relations arm of the Chamber.

 Meets the first Wednesday of the month, 4 p.m. at the Chamber.
-Staff liaison: Gabriel Szczepanik
+Staff liaison: Gabe Szczepanik

 Run by the Chamber for more than two decades, CASL encourages high school sophomores from schools throughout the region to become active and effective participants and future leaders in their communities through exposure to the historical, cultural, environmental and civic aspects of Greater Concord.